Sunflower sea star: Distribution and habitat

 Sunflower sea stars generally inhabit low subtidal and intertidal areas up to 435m deep that are rich in seaweed, kelp, sand, mud, shells, gravel, or rocky bottoms.
 They do not venture into high- and mid-tide areas because their body structure is heavy, and requires water to support it.

 Diet and behavior

 Sunflower sea stars are efficient hunters, moving at a speed of 1 m/min using 15,000 tube feet that lie on their undersides.
 They are commonly found around urchin barrens, as the sea urchin is a favorite food.
-They also eat clams, snails, abalone, sea cucumbers and other sea stars.
+They also eat mussels, clams, snails, abalone, other gastropods, crustaceans (crabs and barnacles), fish, sea cucumbers, sand dollars and other sea stars, as well as occasionally algae and sponges.
 In Monterey Bay, California, they may feed on dead or dying squid.
 Sea star appetites and food can depend on environmental factors in their habitats, such as climate, amount of prey in the area, and latitude.
 Although the sunflower sea star can extend its mouth for larger prey, the stomach can extend outside the mouth to digest prey, such as abalone.

 Easily stressed by predators such as large fish and other sea stars, they can shed arms to escape, which regrow within a few weeks.
 They are preyed upon by the king crab.